SINGLE VISIT DENTAL CROWNS AND BRIDGES INDOOROOPILLY

 If dental crown is not placed on a tooth with a large restoration or the tooth which has had root canal treatment done in the past, you are taking the risk of major dental work or loss of tooth.
 If the tooth cracks, fracture can extends to the roots and you can easily loose your tooth or consequently require more extensive and expensive dental treatment.

-Constructing a dental crown generally requires one appointment with your dentist.
+Constructing a Dental crown generally requires one appointment at Heritage Dental Group Indooroopilly.